How does this school stack up?

 Who are Massachusetts Institute of Technology's Most influential alumni?

-Massachusetts Institute of Technology's most influential alumni faculty include professors and professionals in the fields of Computer Science, Engineering, and Economics.
-Massachusetts Institute of Technology’s most academically influential people include Noam Chomsky, Richard Feynman, and Paul Krugman.
+Massachusetts Institute of Technology's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Economics.
+Massachusetts Institute of Technology’s most academically influential people include Noam Chomsky, Paul Krugman, and Norbert Wiener.

 American linguist, philosopher and activistview profile